otabuzzman/chartacaeli-app/w3/README.md

 - Icon sketched with Google Slides but defined with Microsoft Powerpoint because Slides lacks some GUI features (e.g. setting arbitrary linewidths, capstyles and numerical rotation angles).
 - Icon text in Justinian font made with Powerpoint.
 Set background transparent.
 Save text element as graphic via context menu.
 - Combine icon and text images with Slides.
+- Use the [IcoMoon](https://icomoon.io/) Chrome extension to generate custom fonts from SVG icons.
+Avoid using strokes.
+If not possible use [INKSCAPE](https://inkscape.org/) to [convert strokes to fills](https://inkscape.org/doc/tutorials/advanced/tutorial-advanced.html) ([tooltip](inkscape-tooltip-stroke-to-fill.png)).

 #### Style guide
 Basic color palette and usage.
 Click on hex value to get derived palettes.